dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 {: .text-justify}

 # Building order and notes
-**DISCLAIMER** This should not be considered as a build guide, but just additional reference with some potential problems that do not necessarily appear at the conceptual level when planning the keyboard build.
+**DISCLAIMER** This should not be considered as a build guide, but just an additional reference with some potential problems that do not necessarily appear at the conceptual level when planning the keyboard build.
 It is more of an attempt to document what worked well for me, as well as the mistakes made along the way.
 {: .notice--danger}
 {: .text-justify}